dave-espinosa/dec13repo/README.md

 # First Test Repository
 Github playground, and my very first repository.
-Unless explicitely mentioned, do not use this repo as reference
+This repository will grow slowly but steadily, mostly with ML, DL, RL, & DS projects, and other topics in Python.